Above: Jayne Taylor using the Eagle Press in the Ingram Street workshop (c.1987).

 "When Sarah first told me about it, I thought it was really interesting because it was working in response to another print and I was really interested in being able to look at the Archive and see the different prints that were there to start with, because there is just so much choice.
 And then I was quite excited to see how that would tie in with my own work and how it would feed into different ideas.

 It helped me develop and refresh my skills, because I do love etching but I fell away from it for a while and usually when I do etching it tends to go into installation or something like that.
-So to have the boundary of, its going to be framed and it’s going to be a print, was a challenge to get my brain around.
-And it was also the first time I did photo polymer on my own.
+So to have the boundary of, it’s going to be framed and it’s going to be a print, was a challenge to get my brain around.
+And it was also the first time I did photo polymer on my own.”

 Graphic Impact: Our Lives in Print Exhibition